 There are some hints and suggestions on these pages that may help you get started, if you haven't already.
 However there will come a time when you could use some help with your research.

 If you cannot visit our centre, you may browse our indexes and add names you're interested in to a list.
 From there you can submit that list to us for research.
-You may pay instantly by Paypal or if you prefer, bank transfer or cheque.
+You may pay instantly by bank transfer or if you can come into the office during open hours you can pay cash.
 Alternatively, download the form below, complete it and send it to us.

 All postal research to be sent to:

 We have a large collection of local and overseas resources in our library.